etcd-io/etcd/GOVERNANCE.md

 reviewing the code contribution from other contributors.
 Their LGTM counts towards merging a code change into the project.
 A reviewer is generally on the ladder towards maintainership.
-New reviewers must be nominated by an existing maintainer and must be elected by a supermajority of maintainers.
-Likewise, reviewers can be removed by a supermajority of the  maintainers or can resign by notifying the maintainers.
+New reviewers must be nominated by an existing maintainer and must be elected by a supermajority of maintainers with a fallback on lazy consensus after three business weeks inactive voting period and as long as two maintainers are on board.
+Reviewers can be removed by a supermajority of the  maintainers or can resign by notifying the maintainers.

 ## Decision making process